Updated: Monday 22 June 2026

 The children’s play area in Browning Copse was closed as a precaution and cleaned by the contractor.
 It has now reopened.

 Daler-Rowney is cleaning pools of run off liquid from the fire, under the direction of the Environment Agency.
 As a result, the path behind Butler Drive is currently shut and will reopen once the work has been completed.
+A 6-month closure notice for the path has been advertised but the work is not expected to take that long.

 If you live close to the area and still have debris in your garden, home or vehicle and have not been visited, you should have received a letter with contact details on how to arrange an assessment.
 As the contractors have now left site, you can contact our customer services team to let us know about any debris that has not already been removed.
 You can contact customer services by: